brycehenson/fast_search_histogram/README.md

 out_adaptive=adaptive_hist_method(data,edges);
 isequal(out1,out2)
 ```
 If your use case is pretty restricted in the domain of n(number of data values),m(number of bins) then you can use hist_compare_methods to find out the speeds of each method and then just use the fastest one.
-Note the syntat is a little different to allow for the uniform bin case
 ```
 [best_meth_str,details]=out_adaptive=adaptive_hist_method(data,edges);
-hist_compare_methods
-num_mask=sum(mask)
+best_meth_str
+details.core_times
 ```
-or the subset of data points (vector)
+The underlying count_search and bin_search functions can be called by themseleves if you know the number of bins and counts.
+For the case when m(number of bins) is much greater than n(number of data values) use hist_bin_search.
 ```
-subset_mask=data(mask)
+bin_counts=hist_bin_search(data,edges)
 ```
-The equivelent (but faster) operation using fast_sorted_mask on ordered data is:
+The first(and last) bin_count is the number of counts below(above) the first(last) edge.
+For **sorted counts** where n(number of data values) is much greater than m(number of bins) use hist_count_search.
 ```
-mask_idx=fast_sorted_mask(data,lower_lim,upper_lim);
-num_mask=mask_idx(2)-mask_idx(1)+1;
-subset_mask=data(mask_idx(1):mask_idx(2));
+bin_counts=hist_count_search(data,edges)
 ```
-**WARNING: the data vector MUST be sorted.
-See figures above for when it is still advantagous to sort unordered data and then use this approach.**

 ## Benchmarking
 | ![A comparison runtime for different hist algorithms](/figs/scaling_comparison.png "Fig1") |
 |:--:|
  **Figure 1**- Comparison of the search based methods to matlabs inbuilt histogram i7-3610 @ 3.00GHz.
 The reader should note the inverted Z axis with.
 Data is sampled from the uniform unit distributon, bins are uniform across the unit interval.
 The search based algorithms outperform for most combinations of n and m exept for a band ~(m<n & m>1e5) where the inbuilt isup to 5x faster than the search based methods.
-The more comon use cases are the left side of the plot where m<n. |
+The more comon use cases are the left side of the plot where m<n.
+The adaptive method uses heuristics to choose heuristics the best method.|

 ## Features
 count_search_hist